Connectivity in the space of framed hyperbolic 3-manifolds: Introduction

 We now describe the organization of the rest of the paper.
 In Section \ref{sec-background} we give background information on Kleinian groups, hyperbolic $3$-manifolds, the geometric topology, and spaces of representations of Kleinian groups.
 Section \ref{subsec-comps} focuses on determining the connected components of $\mathcal{H}$, in particular proving Theorem \ref{Thm-connectedcomponents}.
 Section \ref{subsec-denseleaf} constructs a manifold $M$ so that the leaf $\ell(M)$ is dense in $\mathcal{H}_\infty$, proving Theorem \ref{thm-denseleaf}.
 In Section \ref{sec-paths}, we turn our attention to paths.
-Examples of paths are produced in Section \ref{subsec-pathexamples} and the basic machinery for discussing paths in $\mathcal{D}$ is developed in Section \ref{subsec-PathConstraints}, in particular constructing the maps $J_{s,t}$.
-Theorem \ref{Thm-CCPathFactor} on paths of convex cocompact Kleinian groups is proved in Section \ref{subsec-ccpath}.
+Examples of paths, including those in Theorem \ref{introthm-NonTameLimit}, are produced in Section \ref{subsec-pathexamples}.
+The basic machinery for discussing paths in $\mathcal{D}$ is developed in Section \ref{subsec-PathConstraints}, in particular constructing the maps $J_{s,t}$.
 Finally, we conclude with Section \ref{subsec-pathcomps}, in which we define $(G,N)$-glued hyperbolic $3$-manifolds and prove Theorem \ref{Thm-GGluePathComp}, establishing Corollary \ref{cor-notpathconn} that $\mathcal{H}_\infty$ is not path connected.

-\textbf{Acknowledgements:} The author would like to start by thanking Ian Biringer for numerous conversations and suggestions, and for his unending kindness.
+\textbf{Acknowledgments:} The author would like to thank Ian Biringer for numerous conversations and suggestions, and for his unending kindness.
 The author thanks Tommaso Cremaschi and Andrew Yarmola for allowing him to include a result from a forthcoming paper \cite{CREMYAR}, appearing here as Proposition \ref{Prop-GGluedUnique}.
 The author also thanks Cremaschi for helpful conversations.